-27. Clear criteria for this data collection should be established (e.g. including peer-reviewed research articles and official publications such as national reports).
-The monitoring arrangements are specified in Annex 3 and will determine which monitoring resources will be included in the effectiveness evaluation.

-- 28. Level 2 Compilation: Relevant data for the effectiveness evaluation will be extracted from the selected resources and compiled into a format that will enable their use in the subsequent assessment and evaluation stages.
+- 27. Clear criteria for this data collection should be established (e.g. including peer-reviewed research articles and official publications such as national reports).
+The monitoring arrangements are specified in Annex 3 and will determine which monitoring resources will be included in the effectiveness evaluation. - 28.
+Level 2 Compilation: Relevant data for the effectiveness evaluation will be extracted from the selected resources and compiled into a format that will enable their use in the subsequent assessment and evaluation stages.
 Quality control of data should be conducted at this stage.
 For monitoring data, this may include the compilation of monitoring data into a global/central database with a consistent format, common quality control/quality assurance procedures, assessment of confidence, and other relevant elements. - 29.
 Level 3 Synthesis reports: The amassed and compiled data will be used to create a set of reports that synthesize the information.
 These reports are to inform the four policy questions.
-Responding to the request from the Conference of the Parties that the evaluation is to provide for an integrative picture of the general effectiveness of the Convention, the ad hoc technical expert group lays out that the following synthesis reports will be required (see Annex 4 for descriptions of the synthesis reports): - 1.
-The state of global mercury levels in the environment, biota and humans, as well as trends over time Global Monitoring Report; - 2.
-Emissions and Releases Report modelled after the Global Mercury Assessment (2018); - 3.
-Trade, Supply and Demand Report modelled after Global Mercury: Supply, Trade and Demand (2017); - 4.
-Waste Management Report building on Global Mercury Waste Assessment (2018). - 30.
+Responding to the request from the Conference of the Parties that the evaluation is to provide for an integrative picture of the general effectiveness of the Convention, the ad hoc technical expert group lays out that the following synthesis reports will be required (see Annex 4 for descriptions of the synthesis reports): - The state of global mercury levels in the environment, biota and humans, as well as trends over time - Global Monitoring Report; - Emissions and Releases Report modelled after the Global Mercury Assessment (2018); - 3.
+Trade, Supply and Demand Report modelled after Global Mercury: Supply, Trade and Demand (2017); - Art.
+21 synthesis report building on information provided by Parties under Art.
+21 on reporting - 30.
 The reports will inform on the process, outcome and monitoring indicators, to facilitate the Effectiveness Evaluation Committee's consideration of the four policy questions.
 These reports will include scientific and technical background, as well as accessible visual presentations. - 31.
 Level 4 Integrated Assessment Report: The synthesis reports (and, where needed, the underlying and/or additional data) on Convention actions, emissions and releases, and monitoring data, etc. will be used for the fifth, the Integrated Assessment Report.
 This integrated assessment report will distinguish between the process, outcome and monitoring indicators to facilitate the Effectiveness Evaluation Committee's efforts to address the four policy questions.
-The report will take into account other information (information such as socio-economic information, technology innovation, climate data, key global policies, etc.) as necessary.
-(See annex 4 for a further description of the Integrated Assessment Report). - 32.
-The analyses will likely also include modelling to estimate how changes in emissions and releases due to Convention measures have contributed to changes in mercury levels in the environment, humans and biota.
+This report will be postponed until after the first effectiveness evaluation cycle and until the COP has concluded that proven, reliable and robust tools and models are available.
+A possible future refinement of the framework might be necessary to include more detail on the integrated assessment, (See annex 4 for a further description of the Integrated Assessment Report).